1. SIGNIFICANT ACCOUNTING POLICIES

 e) Evaluation of Trade Receivables, Loans & Advances and Provisioning

 Recoverability status of all the debtors and Loans & Advances are duly evaluated/reviewed and necessary provision/writing off is considered by the Company on annual basis.
-However, from the financial year 2020-21 onwards the Company has been consistently reviewing/evaluating the same on case to case basis in timely manner and going for the required writing off/provisioning as per the following depending upon the age of related debtors/advances:
+Besides the same the Company since financial year 2020-21 onwards had been consistently reviewing/evaluating the overdue debts on case to case basis in timely manner and going for the required writing off/provisioning depending upon the age of related debtors/advancesas per the following:

 f) Property, Plant & Equipment, Intangible Assets and Capital Work in Progress